mamaart/dba-scraper/README.md

 # 🌐 DBA Scraper

-This is a scraper for DBA (the blue newspaper - in danish) It is a danish version of ebay, also owned by ebay.
+This is a scraper for DBA (the blue newspaper - in danish) It is a danish version of ebay, also might have been previously owned by ebay.

 The scraper is able to fetch information about products given a text from the main page.